 1. Beth-Shean, also known as Beit Shean or Bet She’an, was a major biblical and secular city for thousands of years.

 2. It’s located in the center of several main crossroads between the Jordan Valley and the Jezreel (Yizreel) Valley.

 3. It’s about 15 miles (25 Km.) south of the southern tip of the Sea of Galilee and about 35 miles (55 Km.) east of the Mediterranean Sea.

-4. The amphitheater/hippodrome in Bet-Shean was used by the Romans for pleasure events, games with animals, and gladiator type activities.
+4. The Romans used the amphitheater/hippodrome in Bet-Shean for pleasure events, games with animals, and gladiator-type activities.

 5. This arena seems to have served as both an amphitheater and hippodrome as it has openings into the arena from under the grandstands.
 It was common in Greek and Roman times that a city would have one stadium that could be used for both purposes because of financial and real estate reasons.

 6. An amphitheater is different from a theater.
 An amphitheater has a full circle of seating, wherein a theater just has a semi-circle of seating.

 7. The amphitheater/hippodrome was also used to persecute Christians during the early church period and later.

 8. This amphitheater/hippodrome has underground rooms where wild beasts were released to devour people and other animals.

 9. On many occasions, they were released in a game-like event where believers who refused to deny Christ were torn to pieces and eaten alive while the crowd roared in a frenzy.

 10. It’s sobering and gives a person chills to just think about it!

 1. Beth-Shean was a key city long before the arrival of the Israelites because of its location.
 In the late Canaanite period (1600–1400 BC), the Egyptians ruled the area and the entire land of Israel.